rehierl/abstract-properties/12-x-doctree-traversal/12-7-an-iterative-pov/1-0-an-iterative-process.md

-Option-2 (ns -> fc) - The child order of each node has the former next sibling as a first, and the former first child a second/last child - i.e. **in reversed order**.
+Option-2 (ns -> fc) - The child order of each node has the former next sibling as a first, and the former first child a second/last child - i.e. **reversed order**.

 <!-- ======================================================================= -->
 ## remarks

 Note that both options will result in a trace that is **order-preserving**.
-After all, none of the subsequent child orders will be in conflict with the document tree's tree order or its child order.
+After all, none of the additional child orders will be in conflict with the ordered document tree - i.e. its tree order and its child order.

 Note that, since the resulting trace will be order-preserving, both options **can not be used to produce a post-order trace**.
-After all, a post-order trace is in conflict with the tree order of the ordered document tree, in which ancestors appear subsequent to their descendants - i.e. overall not order-preserving.
+After all, a post-order trace is in conflict with the tree order since ancestors will be subsequent to their descendants - i.e. overall not order-preserving.